cxsquared/portfolio-v3/src/pages/tutorials/making-a-basic-fmod-audio-engine-in-c/index.md

 ```

-What this is doing is checking if **_AUDIO_ENGINE_H_** has been defined before.
+What this is doing is checking if `cpp±_AUDIO_ENGINE_H_` has been defined before.
 If it hasn't then go ahead and include all the information in our header.
 This is to prevent multiple definitions of the objects in our header.
 If we were to include this header into two different files in our project it would only show up once to the compiler.
 This is helpful to prevent some weird possible bugs when we compile our code.
 If you want to know more about this you can check out this [site](http://www.cprogramming.com/tutorial/cpreprocessor.html).

 ### Includes

 So now what do we need to include in our header.
-Well for starters we need the FMOD Studio headers which are **"fmod_studio.hpp"** and **"fmod.hpp"**.
+Well for starters we need the FMOD Studio headers which are `cpp±fmod_studio.hpp` and `cpp±fmod.hpp`.
 Both of these headers are where we'll get all our calls to the FMOD API.
-Now for engine itself we'll need a few standard library things which are: **<map>**, **<string>**, **<vector>**, and **<math.h>**.
-Also for debugging and error checking purposes we need to include **<iostream>**.
+Now for engine itself we'll need a few standard library things which are: `cpp±<map>`, `cpp±<string>`, `cpp±<vector>`, and `cpp±<math.h>`.
+Also for debugging and error checking purposes we need to include `cpp±<iostream>`.
 And that is it for the headers we need to include.
 Your header file should look like this now:

 ```cpp